 Keto Cycle

-A modified fast is hard.
+A modified fast is difficult.
 You will feel hungry.
-With practice, it won’t feel so bad but it may be too difficult or inadvisable for some (like breastfeeding moms).
+With practice, it won’t feel so bad, but it may be too tricky or inadvisable for some (like breastfeeding moms).
 In this case, a 7 to 14-day keto cycle can be helpful.
-Just make sure you do a clean keto cycle (no dairy and plenty of nutrient-dense foods).
+Ensure you do a clean keto cycle (no dairy and plenty of nutrient-dense foods).
 I offer a 7-day meal plan to help with that.

-What I love about a keto cycle is that is extremely effective to reduce your appetite naturally and make fasting easier in the future.
+What I love about a keto cycle is that it is extremely effective in reducing your appetite naturally and making fasting easier in the future.
 When food cravings become overwhelming, a keto cycle is an excellent reset to try.

 Supplementation

-Supplementation can be used to correct nutritional deficiencies when a nutrient-dense diet isn’t enough on its own.
-My favorite all-in-one supplement is the Power Shake (I do take vitamin D during the winter months as well).
-I love it because it is made with organic whole foods that have been dehydrated at low temperatures to preserve their nutritional content.
-Moreover, I tried so many supplements over the years and nothing ever gave me the same results.
+Supplementation can correct nutritional deficiencies when a nutrient-dense diet isn’t enough.
+My favorite all-in-one supplement is the Power Shake (I also take vitamin D during the winter months).
+I love it because it is made with organic whole foods dehydrated at low temperatures to preserve their nutritional content.
+Moreover, I tried many supplements over the years, but nothing yielded the same results.
 I used to struggle with allergies and constant fatigue.

 Signs You Need to Change Your Diet